astzweig/zshlib/README.md

 Awesome functions that make writing Z shell CLI applications easier.

 ## Install
+### Automated install
-To install this library system wide run:
+To install this library for the current user run:

 ```zsh
 /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/astzweig/zshlib/main/bootstrap.sh)"
 ```

+To install this library system wide run that as root.

+### Using release version
+You can also just download the latest release and put in in your `$fpath`.

+### Using in development
 To use this library in you own project add it as a [`git-submodule`][git-submodule] to your repository.